AdobeDocs/experience-platform.en/help/edge/consent/iab-tcf/without-launch.md

 >
 >These examples assume that by the time the code is run, `window.__tcfapi` is defined on the page.
 CMPs can provide a hook where you could run these functions when the `__tcfapi` object is ready.

-To use IAB TCF 2.0 with Experience Platform Launch and the AEP Web SDK extension, you need to have an XDM schema available.
+To use IAB TCF 2.0 with Experience Platform Launch and the Adobe Experience Platform Web SDK extension, you need to have an XDM schema available.
 If you have not set either of these up, start by viewing this page before proceeding.

 Additionally, this guide requires you to have a working understanding of Adobe Experience Platform Web SDK.
 For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../web-sdk-faq.md) documentation.